Historical Lacoste and La Grande Vernissière concessions near Durfort-et-Saint-Martin-de-Sossenac and Fressac

 In October 2024, Geoderis presented a health and environmental study at a public meeting in Durfort related to the Lacoste and La Grande Vernissière concessions.
 The study assessed soil and water quality and identified five areas requiring attention, each accompanied by remediation recommendations.

-In line with Geoderis’s recommendations, Umicore proposed to initiate feasibility studies to determine the most appropriate solutions to limit the risks associated with these sites.
-Umicore's proposals must be governed by acts issued by the competent authorities but, today, Umicore has not received any official instructions.
+In line with Geoderis’s recommendations, Umicore proposed initiating feasibility studies to determine the most appropriate solutions to limit the risks associated with these sites.
+These proposals must be framed by formal acts issued by the competent authorities.
+To date, Umicore has not received any official instructions from the authorities.

-Umicore remains committed to addressing post-mining issues effectively, working closely and transparently with local authorities and all stakeholders, and within a legislative framework that reflects the realities on the ground.
+Umicore remains committed to addressing post-mining issues effectively, working closely and transparently with the competent authorities and stakeholders, and within a legal framework that reflects the realities on the ground, as well as Umicore’s responsibilities.